damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 The network-level closing routine will then start (see TODO).

 ## Reconnecting

-A player can reconnect to a match they left, if it's still ongoing.
+A player can reconnect to a game they left, if it's still ongoing.
 This is done at connection time by choosing the same nickname as they previously had.

 When reconnecting, the server will send all the necessary game data for the client to cache (see TODO game start).
 The client will therefore be able to judge what phase of the game is currently in place (setup, turns, who the current player is, etc.).

 # VCEvents - Player setup game phase

 When the game starts, the server instantiates its internal model.
 It will then send the game data to the clients (see TODO), and the player setup phase will start.

 During this phase the players will have to choose the amount of leader cards and resources specified in the configuration file.

 ## Choosing leader cards

-As per the game's rules, the players have to decide manually what leader cards they want to keep for the match's duration.
+As per the game's rules, the players have to decide manually what leader cards they want to keep for the game's duration.

 The client is sent the IDs of the leader cards they can choose from, and will send back a subset of them.

 Errors related to this action are:

 1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
 2. `ErrObjectNotOwned` - the request message contains IDs that are not in the player's card list
 3. `ErrInitialChoice` - the request message contains too few IDs or the leader cards have alerady been chosen by the player

 ```
            ┌────────┒                      ┌────────┒